sudeeprp/rapa-home/code-craft.md

 ### Review the tests for proof of value

 - Do the tests reflect what's acceptable to the consumer?
-E.g., "alignment in the output"
+Check tests for behavior like "alignment in the output"
 - Do they fail for the right reasons?
 - Is the software under test isolated from external factors?
-E.g., computation isolated from I/O
+Is computation isolated from I/O?
 - What is the residual risk that remains after testing?

 ## Week 4, 5: Reduce complexity, Extend and refactor